aws-samples/serverless-test-samples/typescript-test-samples/schema-and-contract-testing/README.md

 This test is integration service agnostic as it uses sample events generated from a schema published to a schema registry.
 The diagram below shows one way of implementing contract testing as part of producer’s CI/CD pipeline.

-The diagram below shows an example of running the schema validation as part of a producer’s CI/CD pipeline.
-A sample unit test from the "Build" step is provided in this pattern - [Contract Unit Test](tests/contract-testing.test.ts).
+The diagram below shows an example of how contract testing can be used as part of a producer’s CI/CD pipeline.
+You can [view a sample contract test](tests/contract-testing.test.ts) that could be run during the "Build" step of the process.

 ![System Under Test (SUT)](img/contract_testing.png)